A Horseshoe mixture model for Bayesian screening with an application to light sheet fluorescence microscopy in brain imaging: Numerical experiments validating the HSM model

 \subsection{Performance in mean estimation}

 Next, we investigate the performance of the HSM model in terms of mean estimation.
 To this end, we generate random vectors from a multivariate Gaussian distribution with mean $\bm{\beta}$.
 The elements in $\bm{\beta}=\{\beta_i\}_{i=1}^n$ are organized into three different blocks: $\beta^{(1)}_{i}\sim \mathcal{N}(0,100)$ for $i=1,\ldots,q$, $\beta^{(2)}_{i}\sim \mathcal{N}(0,1)$ for $i=q+1,\ldots,2q,$ and $\beta^{(3)}_{i}\sim \delta_0$ for $i=2q+1,\ldots,n.$ We consider four scenarios (S1-S4), varying according to the values assumed by $q$ and $n$.
 Specifically, for S1 and S2 we set $n=500$, while for S3 and S4 $n=1000$.
 Moreover, we set $q=50$ for S1 and S3, while $q=100$ for S2 and S4.
 We compare the results obtained from three models: HSM, Horseshoe (HS), and Spike and Slab (SnS).
-For the latter two models, we employ the implementation available in the R packages \texttt{horseshoe} and \texttt{BoomSpikeSlab}, respectively.
-We consider six different specifications for the HSM model by varying mixture type (sparse finite mixture, SFM, and Dirichlet process mixture, BNP) and distribution for the global shrinkage parameter (fixed, Inverse Gamma, and half-Cauchy).
+Results for the latter two models were obtained via the R packages \texttt{horseshoe} (v0.2.0) and \texttt{BoomSpikeSlab} (v1.2.5), respectively.
+We consider six different specifications for the HSM model by varying mixture type (sparse finite mixture, SFM, and Dirichlet process mixture, BNP - in all cases, we set $L=50$) and distribution for the global shrinkage parameter (fixed, Inverse Gamma, and half-Cauchy).
 We summarize the specifications and the corresponding acronyms in Table \ref{tab:simstud_setting}.
 We also consider two specifications for the HS model, where $\tau\sim \mathcal{C}^+(0,1)$ (HS1) or $\tau \sim \delta_{0.0001}$ (HS2).

 To quantify the performance of the models, for each dataset we compute the mean squared error between the posterior mean $\hat{\bm{\beta}}_k$ and the ground truth, defined as $\textrm{MSE}(\bm{\beta}_k,\hat{\bm{\beta}}_k) = \sum_{i=1}^{n}(\bm{\beta}_{i,k}-\hat{\bm{\beta}}_{i,k})^2/n$.
 We also stratify the same quantity across the three different parameter blocks to understand which magnitude group contributes the most to the error.
 All the results are averaged over 30 replicates.
 For each replicate, we ran 10,000 MCMC iterations, discarding the first half as burn-in.
 The outcome of the first and second scenarios are displayed in the bar plots with error bars (representing the standard errors) in Figure \ref{fig:extab:S1}.
 The table containing the values used to draw the bar plots is reported in Section F of the Supplementary Material.
 The same table also includes the results for S3 and S4, for which the MSE values are very similar to the ones we display here.
 Lastly, in Section E of the Supplementary Material, we also include an alternative version of Figure \ref{fig:extab:S1} without the SnS output to ease the visual comparison of the remaining models.